BuvinJT/distbuilder/docs/LowLevel.md

 debugging feature, you may have no information regarding the fatal error.

+Note: When `run` employees the debugging feature, it will set an environmental variable named `DEBUG_MODE` to `1`.
+Some contexts require this in order to allow this mode to work correctly.
+You may wish to include your own custom logic within your program to pivot on this environmental condition as well.
+In case you wish to avoid hardcoded referrences for these checks, the library includes the following constants:

+    DEBUG_ENV_VAR_NAME
+    DEBUG_ENV_VAR_VALUE

+You may also wish to include and employ this function in your program, which checks for this condition.

+    from os import environ
+    def isDebug():
+        try: return isDebug.__CACHE
+        except:
+            isDebug.__CACHE = environ.get("DEBUG_MODE")=="1"
+            return isDebug.__CACHE

+Note: In some contexts, **you will NOT see the debugging output until the executable has terminated.**
+On Windows, this will occur when using debug mode in combination with `isElevated` enabled, if you are NOT already running as an admin.
+On macOS, this will occur whenever using a "wrapper script" (see [QtIfwExeWrapper](ConfigClasses.md#qtifwexewrapper)) over the binary.

-Note: some IDE / platform combinations may render this inoperable e.g. Eclipse/PyDev on Windows, in which case simply run the build script directly from the terminal when employing isDebug.
+Note: some IDE / platform combinations may render this feature inoperable due to a conflict with output stream handling (e.g. Eclipse/PyDev on Windows), in which case simply execute the build script, or the `run` function, from a terminal outside of the IDE when employing `isDebug`.

-Note: On Windows, when using this option in combination with isElevated enabled, if you are not already running as an admin, you will not see the debugging output until the executable has terminated.

 ### runPy

-Upon creating a Python obfuscation, you may wish the to test the success of that operation.
-The following was provided with that in mind:
+Perhaps most notable, upon creating a Python obfuscation, you may wish the to test the success of that operation.
+The following was provided with that in mind specifically:

     runPy( pyPath, args=[], isElevated=False )